Healy-Hyperspatial/merkle-tree/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @jonhealy1

-This extension specifies a way to ensure metadata integrity for STAC Items, Collections and catalogs by encoding them in a Merkle Tree via hashing.
-Items are hashed using a hash function (e.g., SHA-256), and this hash is stored as a field in an item's properties.
+This extension specifies a way to ensure metadata integrity for STAC Items, Collections, and Catalogs by encoding them in a Merkle Tree via hashing.
+Items are hashed using a hash function (e.g., SHA-256), and this hash is stored as a field in an Item's properties.
 Details concerning the methods used for hashing are stored in a separate object.
 To produce the Merkle root identifier for a Collection, the hash from every Item is taken into account.
 This process ensures the integrity of STAC Items and Collections.
-Additionally, where multiple Collections make up a Catalog, the Merkle Root identifiers from each Collection can be used to create a Merkle root identifier for the whole Catalog.
+Additionally, where multiple Collections make up a Catalog, the Merkle root identifiers and collection hashes from each Collection can be used to create a Merkle root identifier for the whole Catalog.

 - Examples:
-  - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
+  - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item.
-  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection
+  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection.
+  - [Catalog example](examples/catalog.json): Shows the basic usage of the extension in a STAC Catalog.
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)